 Let’s start with the “why” when it comes to adding Food to Soap

 Let’s start with the soapy elephant in the room.
-No one really knows whether beneficial properties of anything you add to soap survive saponification.
+No one really knows whether the beneficial properties of anything you add to soap survive saponification.
 Most of what I’ve been able to find is based on anecdotal evidence.
-Without some scientific testing I don’t really know if the skin-soothing property of aloe vera will survive the lye monster but I can tell you from personal experience that it appears to (along with the astringent properties of cucumber.)
+Without some scientific testing, I don’t really know if the skin-soothing property of aloe vera will survive the lye monster but I can tell you from personal experience that it appears to (along with the astringent properties of cucumber.)